re-rxjs/react-rxjs.org/docs/coreConcepts.md

 The technical term for this is that `share` _multicasts_ the stream, so that it only makes one subscription to the source, and will propagate every change to all the subscriptions of the shared stream.

-However, this now has a different issue for React's use case: You might have noticed in the last snippet that even though `"B"` subscribed when the last value of the stream was `2`, it didn't receive that value.
-And it makes sense because as the change was emitted in the past, it subscribed late and it won't receive it straight away.
+However, this now has a different issue for React's use case: If you look closely in the last snippet, even though `"B"` subscribed when the last value of the stream was `2`, it didn't receive that value.
+And it makes sense because the change to `2` was emitted in the past, so it didn't receive that change because it subscribed later.

-React needs access to the latest value emitted from the stream.
-It can't wait until the state changes, and here's when React-RxJS comes into play.
+As React is _pull_ based, it needs access to the latest value emitted from the stream when it needs to re-render.
+With the current model, it would have to wait until a new change is emitted in the stream before it can receive the new state, which wouldn't really work.
+Here's when React-RxJS comes into play.

 RxJS has another operator `shareReplay` which would cover this issue.
 However, it doesn't play nicely with the way that React works, because when the source completes it will keep the last values in memory indefinitely, and replay them back when a new subscriber comes without re-subscribing to the source.
 This not only exposes a possible memory leak, but also makes it impossible to replay e.g. a fetch call once it has already resolved.